roaet/zenstack/README.md

 <h1>zenstack</h1>
 <hr/>
-Zenstack aims to provide a customizable development environment for Openstack (OS) developers.
+Zenstack aims to provide a customizable development environment for Openstack (OS) developers that can be deployed quickly and without much interaction.
 It is based on XenServer (dom0) but may support XCP in the future.

 <h2>Usage</h2>
 <ol>